 - Pristine video quality on Apple TV and Android TV

-- Apps and service are much more expensive than other over-the-air DVRs
+- Service is more expensive than other over-the-air DVRs

 - No easy way to resolve recording conflicts